petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Probably not.
 Irreproducible does not mean irreplicable, but it certainly makes things much harder.

+Some processes are too heavy to be practical to rerun.
+For example,
+it is usually not feasible to rerun a large scale simulation on a high performance computing (HPC) cluster to simply check its reproducibility.
+In this case, some automated documentation of the version of the code, configuration files, and the computation environment(s) can be sufficient.
+The key word here is automated.
+Simply saying
+"we ran SimulationApp v1.2 on the University of Whatever's cluster" in the paper is too ambiguous.
+Luckily,
+a version control system is a convenient way to take a snapshot of all files.
+However, it is possible to "cheat."

+## Anti-patterns to avoid

+Even if when using a VCS,
+it's possible to fall into a large batch mindset.

+Working for a long period of time with dirty repo, or even saving artifacts generated with a dirty repo.
+Commit first, then run, if you intend to save the outputs.

+## The opposite of continuous delivery

+A common pattern in many analytical endeavors is to periodically share slides with curated results.

+The shift to CR would mean generating these slides as part of a pipeline, so they continually stay up-to-date, and the single source of truth and its history can be accessed by all collaborators.

 As a side note,
 similar arguments could be used to support